Sandra at Transpose Barbican with Chris Red (onscreen)

-Sandra is a writer, filmmaker, interdisciplinary artist and curator who has published and presented widely throughout the UK, North America and Europe.
+Sandra is a writer, filmmaker, interdisciplinary artist and curator who has published and presented widely throughout the UK and North America.

-Sandra's readings and performances include Edinburgh Filmhouse, Transpose (Barbican), Last Word (Roundhouse), Ledbury Poetry Festival, Edinburgh International Book Festival, Soho Theatre (with Oxford Playhouse), Arts & Precarity Cabaret, Aye Write!, Jawdance (Apples & Snakes), Ottawa International Writers Festival and VERSeFest.
-They have a reputation for innovative interdisciplinary collaborations, and have collaborated in groups including They They Theys and Zorras.
+Sandra's readings and performances include Bi Arts Festival (Toronto), Glasgow Autonomous Space, Last Word (Roundhouse, London), Ledbury Poetry Festival, Edinburgh International Book Festival, Soho Theatre (with Oxford Playhouse), Arts & Precarity Cabaret (Glasgow University), Aye Write!
+(Glasgow), Jawdance (Apples & Snakes, London), Ottawa International Writers Festival and VERSeFest (Ottawa).
+They have a reputation for innovative interdisciplinary collaborations, and co-founded collectives including They They Theys and Zorras.

 Since 2009, Sandra has curated Scotland's intersectional arts project, Cachín Cachán Cachunga!
 They have been artist-in-residence at Canada's Banff Centre, Mexico's FONCA, and Scotland's GoMA.
 Along with Ajamu X, they were an inaugural artist-in-residence at Trongate 103.

 photo by Kat Gollock